springdoc/springdoc-openapi-demos/docs/index.md

 ## Library for springdoc-openapi integration with spring-boot and swagger-ui
 *   Automatically deploys swagger-ui to a spring-boot 2 application
-*   Documentation will be available in HTML format, using the official [swagger-ui jars](https://github.com/swagger-api/swagger-ui.git).
+*   Documentation will be available in HTML format, using the official [swagger-ui jars]: (https://github.com/swagger-api/swagger-ui.git).
 *   The Swagger UI page should then be available at http://server:port/context-path/swagger-ui.html and the OpenAPI description will be available at the following url for json format: http://server:port/context-path/v3/api-docs
     * server: The server name or IP
     * port: The server port